suvratapte/Maurice-Bach-Notes/8-Process-Scheduling-and-Time.md

-# Process Scheduling and Time
+# Chapter 8: Process Scheduling and Time

 On a time sharing system, the kernel allocates CPU to a process for a period of time called the time slice or time quantum.
 After the time quantum expires, it preempts the process and schedules another one.
 The scheduler in UNIX uses relative time of execution as a parameter to determine which process to schedule next.
 Every process has a priority associated with it.
 Priority is also a parameter in deciding which process to schedule next.
 The kernel recalculates the priority of the running process when it comes to user mode from kernel mode, and it periodically re-adjusts the priority of every "ready-to-run" process in user mode.